kummahiih/my-never-ending-projects/www-monitor/readme.txt

  - generates the timed events for a worker pool

 logging process:
  - writes lines to a log file
+   - difficulties with logging module --> NOT DONE. debug logs are printed to stdout
  - updates monitor UI
- - could call R for statistics
- - could use javascript visualizations
+    - written in csv -format. the default file is www-data/result.csv

 Work processes:
  - wrap the timeouts, error handling,  debugging magic and such